Monadic predicate calculus: Relationship with term logic

 These formulas slightly generalize the basic judgements considered in term logic.
 For example, this form allows statements such as "Every mammal is either a herbivore or a carnivore (or both)", $\forall x\, M(x) \Rightarrow (H(x)\lor C(x))$.
 Reasoning about such statements can, however, still be handled within the framework of term logic, although not by the 19 classical Aristotelian syllogisms alone.

 Taking propositional logic as given, every formula in the monadic predicate calculus expresses something that can likewise be formulated in term logic.
 On the other hand, a modern view of the problem of multiple generality in traditional logic concludes that quantifiers cannot nest usefully if there are no polyadic predicates to relate the bound variables.

 Variants

-The formal system described above is sometimes called the pure monadic predicate calculus, where "pure" signifies the absence of function letters.
-Allowing monadic function letters changes the logic only superficially, whereas admitting even a single binary function letter results in an undecidable logic.
+The formal system described above is sometimes called the pure monadic predicate calculus, where "pure" signifies the absence of function symbols.
+Allowing monadic function symbols changes the logic only superficially, whereas admitting even a single binary function symbol results in an undecidable logic.

 Monadic second-order logic allows predicates of higher arity in formulas, but restricts second-order quantification to unary predicates, i.e. the only second-order variables allowed are subset variables.